Leukemia, Chronic Lymphocytic

 Genetics

-Truly familial cases are exceedingly rare.
-CLL has been shown, however, to occur at higher frequency among first-degree relatives of patients with the disease, and several somatic gene mutations have been identified at significantly higher rates among CLL patients (1).
+Familial cases are rare.
+CLL does occur at higher frequency among first-degree relatives of patients with the disease, and several somatic gene mutations have been identified at significantly higher rates among CLL patients (1).

 Risk Factors

-The exact cause of CLL is uncertain.
-Possible chronic immune stimulation is suspected but is still being evaluated.
-Monoclonal B-cell lymphocytosis: 1% risk progression to CLL
+Uncertain; possible chronic immune stimulation is suspected; monoclonal B-cell lymphocytosis: 1% risk progression to CLL

 Commonly Associated Conditions